 We all are familiar with some people around us, who fall sick quite often.
 On the other hand, there are these people who stand tall against infection.
 Whereas, their family members are ailing with the same.
 The difference between these two groups of individuals, is the level of immunity.
 Diet is an important player in strengthening immune system.
-There fore, we all should have an idea regarding foods that boost immune system.
+There fore, we have collected details of 10 best foods to boost immune system naturally.

 Our immune system is the foremost defence against germs and foreign bodies.
 By virtue of it, we are infection free, inspite of being surrounded by innumerable pathogenic germs.

 Our immune system is extremely complicated.
 As, varieties of immune cells and proteins regulate it.
 Each cell or protein has a specific, yet intricate function.

 In lay man’s term, we have white blood cells which are the ‘immune cells’.
 These cells act against microbes and protect us.

 There are these vitamins like vitamin C, E, D, A and minerals like selenium, iron, zinc, copper etc. These are imperative for our immune system.
 Moreover, antioxidants play a compelling role, as it checks free radicals.